indiana-university/rivet-docs/content/components/page-content/media-object.md

 </div>
 {{< /example >}}

-## Combined with the Rivet Box Component
+### Combining media object and box components
-Combining the Media Object component with the [Box component]({{< ref "/components/layout/box.md" >}}), you can create some fairly complex list views.
+You can combine the media object component with the [box component]({{< ref "/components/layout/box.md" >}}) to create list views for complex content.
 This combination can be used in place of tables when displaying lists of records that are not tabular data.

 {{< example lang="html" spacious="true" >}}<div class="rvt-box">
   <div class="rvt-box__header">